-- Assemble the Salad Just before serving, toss orange segments in a small bowl with 2 or 3 tablespoons of dressing.
-Put greens in a large bowl and toss with the rest of the dressing.
-Divide greens between 6 plates.
-Add orange segments and toasted pecans.
-Enjoy!
+- Assemble the salad: When you're ready to serve, toss the orange segments with a bit of dressing.
+Put the greens in a large bowl and toss with the rest of the dressing.
+Divide greens between 6 plates and arrange orange segments and pecans on top.